Discover more from The Granny Who Stands on her Head

 Because it feels good

 But I very quickly discovered that I liked the feeling of standing on my head.
 It wasn’t simply that the world is seen upside down, but somehow I felt comfortable there.
-I could close my eyes (which you aren’t supposed to do) and wondered whether I could go to sleep.
+I could close my eyes (which you aren’t supposed to do) and have even wondered whether I could go to sleep.
 We tend to stay for three to five minutes.

 My first yoga teacher, seeing how much I liked it, said that I was probably a bat in a previous life.
 Or, perhaps, an opossum.
 I don’t believe in all that incarnation stuff, but if one does, it may help in some way.